 If your teacher asks for someone to go up to the board, volunteer.
 The student at the board often receives additional attention and instruction to complete the problem.

-4.1-4.3 Quiz
+Quiz 4.1-4.4

-Write an equation of the line in slope-intercept form.
+Write an equation in slope-intercept form of the line with the given characteristics.
 (Section 4.1)